jwtk/jjwt/README.md

 ```

-**NOTE**: Calling `setClaims` will overwrite any existing claim name/value pairs with the same names that might have
+**NOTE**: Per standard Java `setter` idioms, calling `setClaims` will fully replace any existing claim name/value
-already been set.
+pairs.
+If you want to add (append) claims in bulk, and not fully replace them, use the `JwtBuilder`'s `addClaims`
+method instead.

 <a name="jws-create-key"></a>
 #### Signing Key

-It is recommended that you specify the signing key by calling call the `JwtBuilder`'s `signWith` method and let JJWT
+It is usually recommended to specify the signing key by calling the `JwtBuilder`'s `signWith` method and let JJWT
 determine the most secure algorithm allowed for the specified key.:

 ```java